karlharvey/weatherwidget/README.md

 # weatherwidget
-A simple weather website which displays current weather for Dublin and a 5 day forecast
+A simple weather website which displays current weather for a user's location and a 5 day forecast